 certain medicines for malaria like chloroquine, halofantrine

 This medicine may also interact with the following medications:

-medicines for angina or high blood pressure
+certain medicines for angina or blood pressure

 This list may not describe all possible interactions.
 Give your health care provider a list of all the medicines, herbs, non-prescription drugs, or dietary supplements you use.
 Also tell them if you smoke, drink alcohol, or use illegal drugs.
 Some items may interact with your medicine.